GoogleCloudPlatform/cluster-toolkit/examples/cae/README.md

-  Please see the [HCLS Blueprint](../../docs/videos/healthcare-and-life-sciences/README.md) example for how the `software_installation` stage can be used to use the spack package manager to install all dependencies for a particular version of the software, including compiling the software or its depencies from source.
+  Please see the [HCLS Blueprint](../../docs/videos/healthcare-and-life-sciences/README.md) example for how the `software_installation` stage can be used to use the spack package manager to install all dependencies for a particular version of the software, including compiling the software or its dependencies from source.

   Please also see the [OpenFOAM](../../docs/tutorials/openfoam/spack-openfoam.md) example for how this can be used to install the OpenFOAM software.